CUBRID/cubrid-manual/en/admin/config.rst

 **vacuum_ovfp_check_duration**

- **vacuum_ovfp_check_duration** sets the period to keep the information collected by the **vacuum_ovfp_check_threshold** setting.
-Information that has not been newly updated within the set period is deleted.
-The unit of the input value is seconds, and the default value is 2678400, which corresponds to 31 days.
+ **vacuum_ovfp_check_duration** sets the period to keep the information collected by the **vacuum_ovfp_check_threshold**.
+Information that has not been updated within the setting period is deleted.
+The unit of the input value is seconds, and the default value is 2678400 seconds, which corresponds to 31 days.

 .. _broker-configuration: